bitcointranscripts/bitcointranscripts/scalingbitcoin/stanford-2017/bolt-anonymous-payment-channels-for-decentralized-currencies.md

 The first function of an IOU is that it allows you to cash out your money in the blockchain.
 You also want to be able to buy another IOU.
 It's inconvenient, but you can only get your money back.
 You can go restart the process if you want.
 It's not a big problem.
 It means that Alice can safely give up her ability to buy another beer without losing money.
 The bartender can safely sign a new IOU for $95 if Alice goes and closes the other one.
 You can't give her the ability to go purchase more beers.

 If you have your two IOUs ((are we doing e-cash here?))... you want the bartender to sign the new one.
 You prove that this one has been made correctly.
 Then you reveal the identifier to prevent you from playing this card.
-And then youactually get the bartender to sign the new one as valid before closing the channel.
+And then you actually get the bartender to sign the new one as valid before closing the channel.
 No payments have gone through, you have given him $5.
 Once you have a safe new one, you can destroy the old one.
 You can use this identifier and say it's no longer valid.
 If you try to close with that one, the bartender can say hey this one was stale I cna prove this.
 Once this is done, he can give you a new IOU, and this gives you complete privacy.

 This is not a theoretical thing.
 We have implemented this.
-The details of the crypto primtiives are not interesting.
+The details of the crypto primtives are not interesting.
 It takes less than 100 ms per hop to make a payment.
 This doesn't use zk-SNARKs (which is not synonymous with zero-knowledge proofs).
 There is no trusted setup here.
 You can do this with well-established cryptography.
 This is nice, it's scaleable.
 The numbers are in the paper.

 You can do more than just send payments, having a bartender and a beer....
 You can do multi-hop payment networks, where the participants and intermedaries are hidden.
 This sidesteps the issues with lightning network and collusion problems and so on.
 It doesn't have htis problem.
 We can hide payment value, participants, everything.
 The only thing is like maybe a sidechannel which is hard to get around.
 You can also do a more sophisticated stuff like more than just monetary balances... you can have an IOU for A, we are going to prove that the two IOUs differ by 5 dollars.
 Arbitrary state transitions, you could do something like plasma.
 Also you are moving out the cryptographic from the blockchain-- you are validating an ECDSA signature.

-# Deployment
+## Deployment

 One thing I would like to do is compare this to tumblebit, lightning, everything else.
 The difference is that tumblebit and lightning payments work in bitcoin as-is.
 They don't offer privacy from collusion in others in the network.
 In lightning, if everyone in your channel or network colludes, you can be identified.
 In tumblebit, if the hub... they can identify the sender.
 In BOLT, you can get full privacy, but at the cost of...

 So how do you deploy this?
 It ends up being the case that this can be deployed in zcash or bitcoin by adding a new opcode.
 I am not sure if this is a soft-fork or a hard-fork.
 Interesting discussion.
 You can deploy by adding an opcode.
 In bitcoin, one caveat.
 You need to be able to anonymize the funding of a channel.
 One cheat that makes this efficient is that it's a two-party protocol and you're doing exchanges back and forth.
 You can end up aborting.. the protocol goes dead or maybe it's malicious and you end up in an invalid state and you have to close the channel.
 This links a close to an abort.
-Yo uwant to make sure that if they link to the open channel opening, then they can't identify you.
+You want to make sure that if they link to the open channel opening, then they can't identify you.

-# Q&A
+## Q&A

 Q: Can you talk a little bit about the requirements to... revocation keys... and what a large merchant such as large online retailer might need to build in infrastructure to deal with this?